khulnasoft/integrations-core/terraform/README.md

     }
     ```

-Run `terraform apply` to create this monitor in your Datadog account.
+Run `terraform apply` to create this monitor in your Khulnasoft account.

-## Send Events to Datadog
+## Send Events to Khulnasoft

-By installing `datadogpy`, you have access to the Dogwrap command line tool, which you can use to wrap any Terraform command and bind it to a custom event.
+By installing `khulnasoftpy`, you have access to the Dogwrap command line tool, which you can use to wrap any Terraform command and bind it to a custom event.

-Install `datadogpy`:
+Install `khulnasoftpy`:
   ```
-  pip install datadog
+  pip install khulnasoft
   ```

-For more information, see the [Datadog Python library][4].
+For more information, see the [Khulnasoft Python library][4].

 Send a `terraform apply` event: